Sion, Switzerland: Celtic and Roman town

 At the end of the 1st century BC, Sion was the capital of the Seduni, one of the four Celtic tribes of the Valais.
 Julius Caesar mentions them as Nantuates Sedunos Veragrosque.
 They were conquered by the Romans in the 10s BC.
 By 8–7 BC, Emperor Augustus praised the tribe (civitas) of the Seduni with an inscription.
 The town-hall is said to contain several Roman inscriptions, one of which found at Sion commemorates the Roman presence: Civitas Sedunorum Patrono.
 Under the Romans it was known as Sedunum.

 The Roman settlement stretched mainly from what is now St. Theodul, between the Sionne and to the west side of the hill, Valeria.
 Under the church, a large bath complex was discovered and partially excavated.
-Near La Sitterie, Sous-le-Scex and in the upper part of the Avenue du Petit Chasseur, portions of several villae suburbana were found.
+Near La Sitterie, Sous-le-Scex and in the upper part of the Avenue du Petit Chasseur, portions of several villae suburbanae were found.
 In the 1st century AD, the Claudii Vallensium Forum, in what is now Martigny, became the capital of the civitas Vallensium.
 Sedunum lost political importance, but still remained the home of many notable families.
 Grave stelae attest to the presence of duumviri (magistrates of the civitas), of flamines (priests of the imperial cult), a Roman knight and a former consul in the town.
 In the 4th century praesides (provincial governors) are mentioned living in Sedunum, including a man named Pontius Asclepiodotus, who rebuilt an imperial building and, according to an inscription, converted to Christianity in 377.